Intent – what do we want to achieve?

 Teachers use formative assessment on a day to day basis and understand the power of high quality feedback.
 Summative assessment is carried out half-termly, for which White Rose assessment tools are used.
 This all feeds in to pupil progress and identifies support, intervention and areas to develop for all children.

 The Maths subject lead regularly reviews current practice and has an excellent grasp of how Maths is taught and how children learn.
 The teaching of Maths features regularly in staff meetings.
 Teaching staff are well supported and are actively encouraged to attend relevant CPD.

 Times Tables Rock Stars

-We are currently subscribed to Times Tables Rock Stars.
-Learning the Times Tables need not be a tedious chore!
-Learning them can be fun if you build up your knowledge gradually through fun multiplication games.
-There are lots of games on Times Tables Rockstars.
+We subscribe to Times Tables Rock Stars.
+Learning the times tables is fun as you build up your knowledge gradually through multiplication and division games.